 I’m not arguing that point.
 What I’m arguing is when a terrible plot device is used that it completely destroys an entire drama.
 Yes, a plot twist can make or break a drama.
 Dramas contain many conflicts to keep a story interesting and to keep the viewer engaged.
 The problem is knowing when to draw the line between acceptable plot twist and the unacceptable.

 As I mentioned earlier, a romantic comedy suddenly become a tragic melodrama in the last 10 minutes is not a good idea.
 No one wants to watch a drama suffering from an identity crisis.

 Some dramas jump the shark.
 Not all dramas are well-written from start to finish.
 Some start strong and fizzle out in the end.
-Some start out weak and go out with a bang in the end.
-Some are strong in the beginning and end but lose their way in the middle.
+Then some start out weak and go out with a bang in the end.
+And some are strong in the beginning and end but lose their way in the middle.

 So, what do you do when your favorite drama goes bad?

 Here are a few options to help sooth the burn: